Oyez Scholars Program

 Candidates for the Oyez Scholars Program must apply and be admitted to Chicago-Kent College of Law for the 2015 entering class.
 If you have not yet applied to the law school, you must submit the online application in addition to the Oyez Scholars application materials.

 The Oyez Scholars selection committee will review the applications and invite select candidates to interview for the program.
-Interviews may be completed on campus in conjunction with one of the small group admitted student visit days on March 6 and 13, or in conjunction with the Admitted Students Weekend on March 27 and 28.
-Candidates may also arrange for a Skype interview.
+Interviews may be completed on campus or by Skype.